Alice-Jaffray/Software-Engineering-Group-Project/Planning/TestingPlan.md

 * **Read Personal Details**
     * Attempt to view associated personal details for logged in employee (Non-HR).
         * Passes if correct document is delivered to the user.
-    * Attempt to view personal details for a different employee to logged in user.
+    * Attempt to view personal details for a different employee to logged in user (Non-HR).
         * Passes if authorization fails and no documents are delivered.
     * Attempt to view personal details for another employee as HR employee.
         * Passes if document is successfully delivered to user.